 6. Shred any documents with personal or sensitive information.
 Be sure to keep hard copies of financial information in a safe place and be sure to shred them before getting rid of them.

 7. Change your passwords for all of your financial accounts and consider changing the passwords for your other accounts as well.
 Be sure to create strong passwords and do not use the same password for all accounts.
 Don’t use information such as addresses and birthdays in your passwords.
-For more tips on how to create strong passwords read more on the .
+For more tips on how to create strong passwords read more from the Federal Trade Commission (FTC) .

 9. Active duty servicemembers are eligible for additional protections, and should also monitor their credit carefully.
 Learn more about what you can do if you’re currently serving at home or abroad.

-10. If you are the parent or guardian of a minor and you think your child’s information has been compromised, to protect their information from fraudulent use.
-If you think you or your child’s identity has already been stolen from a case of identity theft.
+10. If you are the parent or guardian of a minor and you think your child’s information has been compromised, here are some steps from the FTC you can take to protect their information from fraudulent use.
+If you think you or your child’s identity has already been stolen you can follow checklists and additional steps provided by the FTC to begin recovering from a case of identity theft.